danielsaidi/SwiftUIKit/Readmes/Views.md

 `SwiftUIKit` contains custom views.
 For now, they are not in the demo.

-## MultilineTextView
+## MultilineTextField

-This view makes it possible to get multiline text editing in SwiftUI.
+This view makes it possible to use multiline text editing to SwiftUI apps.